 *Note: Most of our DinoCensus volunteers have never returned, so we're kinda guessing

-site on your Favorites or Bucket List as company news and information (below) is updated often during the winter months (northern
+site on your Favorites or Bucket List as company news and information (below) will be updated weekly during the summer - or

 You don't want to miss any of the 'adventures'... specially if for some insane reason you actually plan to visit us in person